A.B., Emory University

 The Law and Ethics of Lawyering

-C. Ronald Ellington joined the University of Georgia School of Law faculty in 1969.
-He retired at the end of the 2008-09 academic year but will continue to teach Georgia Practice and Procedure.
-He specializes in the areas of civil procedure, Georgia practice and procedure, complex litigation and the law and ethics of lawyering.
-Ellington served as dean of the law school from 1987 to 1993.
+C. Ronald Ellington joined the Georgia Law faculty in 1969.
+He retired at the end of the 2008-09 academic year but continued to teach Georgia Practice and Procedure through the spring of 2013.
+His areas of speciality were civil procedure, Georgia practice and procedure, complex litigation and the law and ethics of lawyering.
+During his time at the law school, Ellington served as dean from 1987 to 1993.
 In 2006, he was one of three professors campus wide to be named a Josiah Meigs Distinguished Teaching Professor, UGA's highest honor for teaching excellence.

 Ellington currently serves as reporter/consultant for the State Bar of Georgia Committee on Standards of the Profession, where he is playing a major role in the development and implementation of the State Bar's mentor/mentee program for newly admitted lawyers, the Transition Into Law Practice Program, which is being considered by other states as a model to implement.
 In 2000, he was appointed as a member of the State Bar of Georgia's Formal Advisory Opinion Board.
 Ellington previously chaired the State Bar of Georgia Judicial Procedure and Administration Committee and served on the Chief Justice's Commission on Professionalism.
 He is also a member of the American Law Institute.

 A respected teacher and scholar, Ellington has been presented with the Faculty Book Award for Excellence in Teaching by Georgia Law students and has received the Professional Responsibility Award, both on multiple occasions.
-In 1994, he served as a Senior Teaching Fellow at the University of Georgia and, in 2000, he was inducted into UGA's selective new Teaching Academy.
+In 1994, he served as a Senior Teaching Fellow at UGA and, in 2000, he was inducted into UGA's selective Teaching Academy.